mattlim96/getharley-challenge/README.md

 For example, a submission using a Google Colab notebook containing Python inline code, visualisations, raw analysis and a summary is one possible option.

----

-Please email your response to min@getharley.com within the timeframe agreed.
-If anything is unclear about the assignment, please contact us directly as soon as possible!
-All the best! :)